Draft Freedom of Expression and Academic Freedom Policy

 Introduction

-We take our role of critic and conscience seriously and welcome and encourage dialogue and debate including on topics which may be contentious and controversial.
+The University takes its role of critic and conscience of society seriously and welcomes and encourages dialogue and debate including on topics which may be contentious and controversial.
 It is inevitable that different perspectives will sometimes be in tension with each other.
-It is important to remember the foundation of our academic community: respect for diverse viewpoints and a commitment to civil discourse.
+It is important to remember the foundation of our community: respect for diverse viewpoints and a commitment to civil discourse.

 Application